CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part2_EN/scriptingsystem_part2_EN.rst

    select this option and use option :guinum:`❺` instead.
 5. Here you can select whether the script execution will be continued after clicking :guilabel:`OK` in the message box window.
+6. Rich-Text - Turn on this option to format your text with bold, italics, colors, and more.

 Depending on the options selected, this function works like this: